seoninja13/react-win-dir/docs/processes/project-structure-consolidation-plan.md

 1. Remove series directories (`1000-series`, `1500-series`, `4000-series`, `5000-series`)
 2. Remove `pages` directory
 3. Remove `src` directory
+   - **Status**: Prepared for removal on May 20, 2025.
+All essential components and functionality have been migrated to the Relume-root structure.
+4. Remove `dist` directory
+   - **Status**: Removed on May 20, 2025.
+Contained utility scripts that have been properly integrated into the Relume-root structure.
-4. Remove duplicate configuration files
+5. Remove duplicate configuration files

 ### Step 3: Configuration Updates